• Skip to primary navigation

 • Add the LEDs into the chosen base or socket.

-• Use electrolyte to improve the source, removing stroboscopic effects and protecting against inrush currents for better performance.
+• Use electrolyte to improve the source and by removing stroboscopic effects and protecting against inrush currents for better performance.

 Safety Precautions: